hadscloud/prework-study-guide/README.md

 ## Description

- This is a Prework Study Guide that is made for students going through a coding bootcamp, or someone who is interesed in learning the basics of cosing languages!
+ This is a Prework Study Guide that is made for students going through a coding bootcamp, or someone who is interested in learning the basics of cosing languages!
 It contains notes about HTML, CSS, Git, and JavaScript.
 I built this project so I can easily refer back to my foundational notes whenever I need to.